TL;DR

 Which is the better database tools for Mac in 2026?

-We compared TablePlus and DBeaver Community Edition across 5 key factors including price, open-source status, and community adoption.
-For most users in 2026, DBeaver Community Edition is the better choice because it's free.
+We compared TablePlus and DBeaver Community across 5 key factors including price, open-source status, and community adoption.
+For most users in 2026, DBeaver Community is the better choice because it's free.
 Read our full breakdown below.

 Modern, native database management tool